 - Guns?
 I support the 2nd amendment, but if you abuse people you shouldn’t have guns.

 There are people who should not have access to weapons, and weapons people should not have access to.
 I value our right to defend ourselves and our families, as well as our many hunters in Maine.
 However, domestic violence is not ok.
 There is a firm link between abusers and murder.
-No one should ever have to fear being a specific target from a family member that have already learned is dangerous.
+No one should ever have to fear being a specific target from a family member that we have already learned is dangerous.
 We all know people who are fine, responsible gun owners…we also know the ones that aren’t.
 Sensible regulation should help keep guns in the hands of those who are responsible.
+In other words – I don’t care if you hunt, I do care if you hunt people, and no one needs a tank to hunt a moose.

 - Marijuana Legalization?
 This is a state issue and there should not be a federal prohibition.